-Working Scientifically Biology Chemistry Physics Year 4 During year 4, pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content: • Asking relevant questions and using different types of scientific enquiries to answer them, • Setting up simple practical enquiries, comparative and fair tests, • Making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers, • Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions, • Recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables, Living things and their habitats Pupils should be taught to: Recognise that living things can be grouped in a variety of ways, Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment, Recognise that environments can change and that this can sometimes pose dangers to living things.
-Animals, including humans Pupils should be taught to: Describe the simple functions of the basic parts of the digestive system in humans, Identify the different types of teeth in humans and their simple functions, Construct and interpret a variety of food chains, identifying producers, predators and prey.
-States of matter Pupils should be taught to: Compare and group materials together, according to whether they are solids, liquids or gases, Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C), Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.
+Working Scientifically Biology Chemistry Physics Year 4, pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content: Asking relevant question and using different types of scientific enquiries to answer them, Setting up simple practical enquiries, comparative and fair tests, Making systematic and careful observations and, where appropriate taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers, Gathering, recording, classifying and presenting data in a variety of ways to help ir answering questions, labelled diagrams, keys, bar charts, and tables, Living things and their habitats Pupils should be taught to: Recognise that living things can be grouped in a variety of ways, Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment, Recognise that environments can change and that this can sometimes pose dangers to living things.
+Animals, including humans Pupils should be taught to: Describe the simple functions of the basic parts of the digestive system in humans, Identify the different types of teeth in humans and their simple functions, Construct and interpret a variety of food chains, States of matter Pupils should be taught to: Compare and group materials together, according to whether they are solids, liquids or gases, Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C), Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature.
 Sound Pupils should be taught to: Identify how sounds are made, associating some of them with something vibrating, Recognise that vibrations from sounds travel through a medium to the ear, Find patterns between the pitch of a sound and features of the object that produced it, Find patterns between the volume of a sound and the strength of the vibrations that produced it, Recognise that sounds get fainter as the distance from the sound source increases.
 Electricity Pupils should be taught to: Identify common appliances that run on electricity, Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers,